nsbgn/thumbledore/README.md

     assumptions about the programs you will be running.
 That is, all modifiers should still stack in an intuitive and consistent way, and no reasonable shortcut should be impossible or cumbersome to type.
--   **Good feeling.** Muscle memory, semantic clustering, and symmetry are all taken into consideration --- but having often-used keys *feel* good is the most important.
+-   **Good feeling.** Muscle memory, simplicity, semantic clustering, and symmetry are all taken into consideration --- but above all, keys are placed in such a way that they *feel* good.
 -   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at overloading alpha keys must resort to timeouts.
 This introduces [visual delay][pftwp] and can